-Market-Making Resales By the Bank and its Affiliates
+Market-Making Resales by the Bank and its Affiliates

 This prospectus may be used by the Bank, RBC Capital Markets, LLC or certain other of the Bank's affiliates (the "Market-Makers") in connection with offers and sales of the notes in market-making transactions.
 A Market-Maker may engage in market-making transactions only in those jurisdictions in which it has all necessary governmental and regulatory authorizations for such activity.
 In a market-making transaction, a Market-Maker may resell a security it acquires from other holders, after the original offering and sale of the security.
 Resales of this kind may occur in the open market or may be privately negotiated, at prevailing market prices at the time of resale or at related or negotiated prices.
-In these transactions, a Market-Maker may act as principal or agent, including as agent for the counterparty in a transaction in which the Market-Maker acts as principal, or as agent for both counterparties in a transaction in which the Market-Maker does not act as principal.
+In these transactions, a Market-Maker may act as principal or agent, including as agent for the counterparty in a transaction in which the Market-Maker does not act as principal.
 The Market-Makers may receive compensation in the form of discounts or commissions, including from both counterparties in some cases.